If you are creating a new website, optimizing or redesigning an existing one, you know the struggle of coming up with an easy-to-navigate structure.

 There are 2 important things to remember:

 - Good website architecture serves both people and machines.
-It sounds techy, but I will lay it down for you in a way you will surely grasp.

 - Good website architecture makes browsing intuitive.
-It does the thinking for your users.

 Why should you care about good website architecture?

-Good website architecture helps users sift through the growing amount of information on the internet.
+A good site structure helps users sift through the growing amount of information on the internet.

 It isn’t just important for your users, though.
 It also helps search engines better surface your website’s content where it’s relevant.